yarkhinephyo/audio_to_slideshow/README.md

 ```
 docker build -t audio_to_images:1.0 .

-# Ensure .mp3 file exists at /abs/path/to/input/dir
+# Ensure .mp3 file exists at ./input (A sample is there)
 docker run --rm --env-file ./.env -v ${pwd}/input:/app/input -v ${pwd}:/app/output audio_to_images:1.0

 # The output video file will be at the current directory